PPC 101: Keyword strategy

 Review performance & tweak as necessary

-Through careful and consistent review, you will begin to identify more keywords for which to compete and more you should exclude (‘negative’ keywords’).
-Ensure keyword research is a key and regular part of your PPC account management time.
+Through careful and consistent review, you will begin to identify more keywords to compete for and more you should exclude (‘negative’ keywords).
+Ensure keyword research is a central and regular part of your PPC account management time.

 Want to learn more about PPC?